MX-Linux/mxfb-styles/README.md

 # mxfb-styles
-style themes for fluxbox by MX project
+style themes for fluxbox by the MX project